Class of 2024

 • Top five in all-time WBL assists

-• Member of the 1975 Pan American Games championship team, the 1976 US National Women’s Basketball Team, and Silver Medalist in the 1977 World University Games
+• Member of the Pan American Games championship team (1975), the US National Women’s Basketball Team (!976), and Silver Medalist in the World University Games (1977)

 • Named one of ESPN’s Top 25 Women’s College Basketball Players of Pre-NCAA era

-• 2006 inductee to the Mississippi College Athletic Hall of Fame and 2011 inductee of the Mississippi Sports Hall of Fame
+• Inductee of the Mississippi Sports Hall of Fame (2011)

 • Selected by the Jackson, MS Clarion-Ledger as one of the top 5 female basketball players from Mississippi